TimothyElder/timothyelder.hugo/content/plaintext/intro.md

 most importantly, *reproducible* way.
 We will be covering the following
 topics:

-1. The Command Line and Project Organization
+1. The Terminal and Project Organization

 2. Document composition and typesetting with LaTeX, `pandoc`, Markdown and Make